Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

 - Every user will be able to login through their wallet and create campaigns.

-- Every user will be able to receive and transactions in Holesky currency.
+- Every user will be able to receive and transfer in Holesky currency.